Private Cabin, Shared Bath, Sand Floor+ more info

 - Island Taxes Included

-For anyone traveling to Panama on a vacation, the San Blas islands should be on top of their list.
+For anyone traveling to Panama on a vacation, a San Blas tour should be on top of their list.
 Scattered over 100 square miles on the Caribbean coast of Panama, the 365 tiny coconut islands of the San Blas archipelago make up one of Central America's most intriguing destinations and will guarantee a unique and once in a lifetime travel experience.

 Planning your vacation to San Blas might require a little more preparation, but luckily we have you covered with our useful guide and our friendly customer service team helping you navigate this fascinating area.

 Why choose San Blas for your next adventure

 San Blas beckons as a captivating destination for your next adventure.
 Escape to a breathtaking archipelago of 365 islands, just 2.5 to 3 hours away from Panama City, each boasting untouched beauty, pristine beaches, and crystal-clear waters.
 Beyond the postcard-perfect scenery, San Blas offers an immersive cultural experience, where the indigenous Guna Yala people preserve their traditions and history.

 Escape the mainstream and find solace in the secluded paradise that San Blas provides with a San Blas Islands tour.
 San Blas is one of the few places in the world that is still unspoiled by mass tourism.
 Embark on island-hopping adventures, discovering hidden coves, deserted beaches, and vibrant coral gardens.

 The proximity to the iconic Panama Canal adds a unique dimension to your journey, allowing you to combine natural wonders with modern marvels.
 Dive into the clear waters for an incredible snorkeling experience, encountering a diverse array of marine life.